How Does the Ritz-Carlton Card's $300 Annual Travel Credit Work? How Does the Ritz-Carlton Card's $300 Annual Travel Credit Work?

 • In-flight meals

-Maximum statement credit accumulation for this offer is $300 per calendar year.
-Annual credit will be issued for the calendar year in which the transaction posts to your account.
-For example, if you pay baggage fees at the end of 2015, and the airline does not post the transaction until 2016, the cost of the baggage fees will be allocated towards your 2016 calendar year maximum of $300
+For example, if you pay baggage fees at the end of 2018, and the airline does not post the transaction until 2019, the cost of the baggage fees will be allocated towards your 2019 calendar year maximum of $300.

 Final Thoughts

-While it has some restrictions, it is also one of the highest travel credits offered on any rewards-earning credit card.
-When used to its fullest potential, it can add hundreds of dollars in value to the Ritz-Carlton Card.
+While the Ritz-Carlton Card travel credit has some restrictions, it is still a value credit card benefit.
+When used to its fullest potential, it can add hundreds of dollars in value to the Ritz-Carlton Card and largely offset the $450 annual fee year after year.

 AwardWallet Tip of The Day